-Honors or AP courses: A = 5 QP B = 4 C = 3 D = 2 F = 0 All other courses: A = 4 QP B = 3 C = 2 D = 1 F = 0

-The average of the Quality Points (based on semester grades) will appear on both semester reports.
-The Quality Point average for courses in the prescribed curriculum will determine rank in class.
+A = 5 QPHonors or AP courses: B = 4C = 3D = 2F = 0B = 3 C = 2All other courses: A = 4 OPF = 0D = 1The average of the Quality Points (based on semester grades) will appear on both semester reports.
 (NOTE: Students receive grades and credit for courses taken beyond the prescribed curriculum, but these extra courses are not part of the prescribed core curriculum GPA calculation; however, these extra courses are considered for the total curriculum GPA and the Honor Roll.)